ambertk/MNIST/README.md

     4. Reported on the accuracy of the guesses by being told the correct answers and printing the accuracy 0-1, 1 being perfect accuracy.

-This is called the [MNIST](https://en.wikipedia.org/wiki/MNIST_database) problem, and is commonly known as the hello world program in machiene learning.
+This is called the [MNIST](https://en.wikipedia.org/wiki/MNIST_database) problem, and is commonly known as the hello world program in machine learning.

 So what is Docker?
 ---------------